mapeditor/tiled/docs/manual/automapping.md

 Everything after the first underscore is the **name**, which determines which layer in the working map the tiles or objects will be placed on.
 If the working map includes multiple layers by this name, the bottom-most one will be used.
 If the rule matches and the working map does not already contain the named output layer, Automapping will create the layer.

 The **index** is optional, and is not related to the input indices.
 Instead, output indices are used to randomize the output: every time the rule finds a match, a random output index is chosen and only the output layers with that index will have their contents placed into the working map.

-If an output index is completely empty for a given rule, it will never be chosen for that rule (since Tiled 1.10.3).
+For convenience, Tiled 1.10.3 introduced two changes to the behavior related to indexes.
+If an output index is completely empty for a given rule, it will never be chosen for that rule.
+This is useful when some rules have more random options than others.
+Also, when no index is specified, that part of the rule's output will always apply when the rule matches.
+This can be used to combine an unconditional part of a rule's output with a random part.

 #### Random Output Example